HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ## Privacy Policies

-Privacy policies are widely used by websites to increase transparency towards users about data collection practices.
+Privacy policies are widely used by websites to meet legal obligations and increase transparency towards users about data collection practices.
 In our crawl, we searched for keywords indicating the presence of a privacy policy text on each visited website.

 {{ figure_markup(
   image="privacy-websites-with-privacy-link.png",